Send us a message

 Make an enquiry

-We carried out an Equality & Diversity Survey in March 2015.
+We carried out an Equality & Diversity Survey in June/July 2023.
 The results can be found here.

 This firm is committed to eliminating discrimination and promoting equality and diversity in its own policies, practices and procedures and in those areas in which it has influence.
 This applies to the firm's professional dealings with staff and partners, other solicitors, barristers, clients and third parties.
 The firm intends to treat everyone equally and with the same attention, courtesy and respect regardless of their disability, gender, marital status, age, race, racial group, colour, ethnic or national origin, nationality, religion or belief or sexual orientation.
 The policy is reviewed twice annually.